benhoyt/benhoyt.github.com/writings/language-speed.md

 * When you're writing that low-level, performance critical code for math libraries, graphics engines, or similar.
 Nobody wants a 100x slower libjpeg written in Python.
 * In safety-critical code, for example, code that powers airliner control systems.
 Use Ada or MISRA C or something saner for that.
 * In systems or operating system code.
 You don't want to write your next file system driver or memory allocator in a fast-compile, slow-execute language.
 Use Rust or C or C++ for that.
+* In embedded programming -- you don't want the overhead of a dynamic language running on a micro with 8KB of RAM (though there is [MicroPython](https://micropython.org/)!).
 * Where responsiveness and resource usage are important (*cf* those lovely [Electron apps](https://josephg.com/blog/electron-is-flash-for-the-desktop/), Visual Studio Code's [blinking cursor issue](https://www.reddit.com/r/programming/comments/612v99/vs_code_uses_13_cpu_when_idle_due_to_blinking/), or [Atom vs Sublime Text](https://blog.xinhong.me/post/sublime-text-vs-vscode-vs-atom-performance-dec-2016/) performance).

 But do use Python (or Ruby, or JavaScript) for your next startup, for web apps, for deployment tools, and for scientific and numerical processing.
 Developer productivity for the win!